 Delfina Dry Skin Oil is made from natural products and has effectively helped many patients manage eczema flare-ups.
 It is also a spray-on oil, so it is not greasy or messy like many oil-based products.

 The Bottom Line

-If you’re looking for an over-the-counter product to treat eczema, look for oil-based ointments and creams with minimal artificial ingredients.
+If you’re looking for an over-the-counter product for eczema, look for oil-based ointments and creams with minimal artificial ingredients.
 Everyone’s skin is different, so finding the right product for you may take some trial and error.
 Be patient and, eventually, you should find something that helps.

-If you have any questions about Delfina Dry Skin Oil or eczema treatment options, we are always here to help.
+If you have any questions about Delfina Dry Skin Oil or eczema solution options, we are always here to help.
 Feel free to reach out for more information.